NatashaRy/neurohacking/README.md

 ​
 We always have bugs in development, a few bullet points here to talk about bugs you found and how you fixed them, in later projects this will be more detailed

+**Responsive navigation menu**
 * Issue - Mobile menu is only working in Chrome developer tools.
 It does not work on mobile devices (Samsung Galaxy s22 Ultra) at all.
 * Cause - What causes the problem is uncertain at this momemnt.
 We've tried different kinds of menus on mobile but get the same issue.
 I have not found a resolution for this bug yet.
 * Resolution - Due to limited time, we chose to make a temporary solution and add an extra section for the menu in smaller units.
 We know that it is not an optimal solution, but it contributes to the site's functionality and is kept within the framework of the deadline.
 ​
+**Overflow on smaller screens**
-* Issue - On smaller screens the horizontal scroll was possible.
+* Issue - On smaller screens it was possibke to scroll horizontal.
+We could see this during our manual testing.
 * Cause - The FAQs styling were not optimized enough with made it go out of the screen.
 * Resolution - Changed width to auto for screens 720px or below, which solve the problem.

+**Non-visible images**
-* Issue - Background images were not visable.
+* Issue - During development and after deployment we noticed that images in the directory would not apperear on the website.
 * Cause - The path to some of the images was not relative, make them non-visable on Github pages.
 * Resolution - Changing the path to the source and the images got visable again.
 ​